 HOW WE CAN HELP

 CONTACT of Mercer County, NJ is here for you and we care.
-If you are feeling lonely, isolated, navigating through a painful relationship or breakup, struggling at work, or having suicidal thoughts, call us.
+If you are feeling lonely, isolated, navigating through a painful relationship or breakup, struggling at work, call us.
 We are here and ready to calmly and compassionately listen and care.
 Trained, nonjudgmental volunteers can help you gain clarity so that you can find your way forward.

 You do not have to deal with your pain or your problems alone.
-Call to speak with one of our highly trained, compassionate listeners 9am-9pm / 7 days a week (when volunteers are present).
+Call to speak with one of our highly trained, compassionate listeners 11 a.m. to 3 p.m., Monday through Friday.
 609.896.2120.

 Call us or chat.
 We care.